nodejs/undici/README.md

 #### Events

-* `'drain'`, emitted when the queue is empty unless the client is closed or destroyed.
+* `'drain'`, emitted when `client.size` decreases to `0` and the client is not closed or destroyed.

+* `'connect'`, emitted when a socket has been created and connected.
+This will only happen if `client.size > 0`.

+* `'reconnect'`, emitted when socket has disconnected.
+The client will reconnect if or once `client.size > 0`.

 ### undici.Pool